 Roofnest UK (as of March 2020.
 The 2020 Sparrow is not yet available.
 The older model costs £1595)

 The obvious alternatives are the other Roofnest Models, the Sparrow Eye, the Eagle, or the Sandpiper.

 The less obvious alternatives are, and it’s far from being a comprehensive list;

 Tepui HyBox from Thule for $3000, from REI for $2899 or from Amazon US*.
-From Amazon UK* or from Daktent.NL for around £2500.
+In Europe, you can get hold of a Tepui HyBox from Amazon UK* or from Daktent.NL for around £2500.
 For detailed info on the Tepui Hybox click here Tepui HyBox v Roofnest Eagle 2019 Comparison.

 *Affiliate Links.
 While you pay the same price for the item, I may earn a small commission if you click on those links and make a purchase later.
 Full Affiliate Disclosure here.